landobyte/glo/README.md

 *   d827188 Added feature feature8
 :
 ```
+### Submodules or Dependencies
+Glo handles submodules or dependencies smoothly.
+Many actions can be performed on submodules from the main repo directory.

 ### Plugins
 Glo even allows you to extend it's behavior with plugins.
 An example plugin is available in the plugins directory.